-The spatio-temporal covariance function of the non-stationary field $\xi(t,s)$ is a function of four arguments, $B(t_1,t_2;s_1,s_2)=\Ex\xi(t_1,s_1)\xi(t_2,s_2)$.
-We will be particularly interested in the following two aspects of $B(t_1,t_2;s_1,s_2)$: the time and space specific {\em field variance} $\Var\xi(t,s)=B(t,t;s,s)$ and a time and space specific {\em spatial length scale} defined to be, say, the local macroscale:
+Below, we will be particularly interested in the following two aspects of the spatial covariances $\boldsymbol\Gamma_k$ or, in continuous notation and omitting for brevity the dependence on the secondary fields, $\gamma(t,t;s,s')$: (i) the time and space specific {\em field variance} $\Var\xi(t,s)=\gamma(t,t;s,s)$ and (ii) a time and space specific {\em spatial scale} defined to be, say, the local macroscale: